Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SIX: Using a large wooden spoon, mix in the chocolate chips until they are evenly distributed.

-edible cookie dough process shot of chocolate chips being folded into cookie dough
+chocolate chips being folded into cookie dough

 STEP SEVEN: Cover the cookie dough and chill in the refrigerator for 30 minutes.

 The obvious way to eat this fun and tasty treat is right from the bowl, but you could use a little bit of cookie dough as a topping for other treats.
-Add pieces of your own edible cookie dough to a bowl of ice cream along with a drizzle of hot fudge.

 We have a few more favorite recipes to share with all of you no-bake fans out there.
 Our energy bites and butterscotch delight are simple-to-make treats.
-If you like this easy edible cookie dough recipe, you are sure to love these too.

 close up shot of edible cookie dough on a large wooden spoon

 We all love the guilty pleasure of eating raw dough.
 My kids are always sneaking into the kitchen when I’m making my chocolate chip cookie recipe!
-With this recipe, you can forget the guilt, because it’s completely safe to eat.
+With this edible cookie dough recipe, you can forget the guilt, because it’s completely safe to eat.
 Break this out the next time your kids have their friends over, and you’re sure to be their hero!

 What is heat treating?